AlexChekel1337/Minima/README.md

 }
 ```

-Then simply inject this dependency using `@Dependency` wrapper:
+Then simply inject these dependencies using `@Dependency` wrapper:
 ```swift
 import Minima